thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-11-07-dublin-maker.md

 </div>

 <div>
   Martin worked on the sensor aggregation and Greg worked on the sensor box enclosure and PCB design.
 The PCB came out awesome.
 It was made using the etching process described in a related post.
 It is surprisingly detailed!!!
-Check out the close up&#8230;
+Check out the close up...
 </div>

 <div>